codex-clone/FlowQ/devflow_prd.md

-# DevFlow - Product Requirements Document (PRD)
+# FlowQ - Product Requirements Document (PRD)

 ## Executive Summary

-**DevFlow** is a modern, developer-centric Q&A platform designed to facilitate collaborative learning and structured knowledge sharing.
-Built with cutting-edge technology and superior UX design, DevFlow aims to become the go-to platform for developers seeking expert answers and sharing knowledge.
+**FlowQ** is a modern, developer-centric Q&A platform designed to facilitate collaborative learning and structured knowledge sharing.
+Built with cutting-edge technology and superior UX design, FlowQ aims to become the go-to platform for developers seeking expert answers and sharing knowledge.

 ### Vision Statement
 *"To create the most intuitive and powerful Q&A platform that transforms how developers learn, share, and collaborate."*